subcoder167/AlphaTribeDev/README.md

   ```

-  and finally scikit-learn extensions to take use of the accelerated computing and optimizations by patching it with intel one-api toolkit.
+  and finally scikit-learn extensions to take use of the accelerated computing and optimizations by patching it with Intel® OneAPI toolkit.
   ```
   from sklearnex import patch_sklearn from sklearnex.cluster import KMeans